 WASHINGTON Feb 28 The International Monetary

-Fund said Thursday it will likely cut its growth forecasts for
+Fund warned on Thursday it will likely cut its growth forecasts

 "We will see what happens on Friday, but everybody is

 assuming that sequestration is going to take effect," Murray

 told a regular news briefing.
 "What it means is that we are

 going to have to reevaluate our growth forecasts for the United

 States and other forecasts," he added.